-Cori Wielenga is a senior postdoctoral fellow at the Centre for the Study of Governance Innovation and the Department of Political Sciences at the University of Pretoria.
+Cori Wielenga is a senior lecturer in the Department of Political Sciences and the Deputy Director of the Centre for the Study of Governance Innovation.
 She holds a PhD in Conflict Resolution and Peace Studies from the University of KwaZulu Natal.
-Her research interest is in the intersection of formal and informal justice systems during transitions.
+Her research interest is in the intersection of formal and informal governance and justice systems during transitions.
 This has led to in-depth research on Rwanda’s gacaca courts, South Africa’s Truth and Reconciliation Commission, and comparative projects on the informal justice systems in Burundi, Zimbabwe, Mozambique and Namibia.
 Findings from these projects are intended to inform emerging transitional justice policies and guidelines in Africa and further abroad.

 2017: A comparison of the reconciliation barometers in South Africa and Rwanda.
 In ‘Rethinking reconciliation: Evidence from South Africa’ Kate Lefko-Everett, Rajen Govender, Don Foster (Eds).
 HSRC Press.